JMWebDevelopment/Nuovo/readme.txt

 If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (http://jacobmartella.com/nuovo-wordpress-theme).

 == Changelog ==
+= 2.0.2 =
+- Fixed: Issue with the first category number of posts option calling the wrong sanitation function.

 = 2.0.1 =
 - Updated all of the HTML to be compatible with HTML5.
 - Added Pinterest, Instagram and Tumblr social media links.